 Forest Hiking Trail

-You may follow the trail alone or join an escorted tour every Tuesday.
+You may follow the trail alone or ask our resident environmentalists to accompany you.

 Running for over two miles north to south, the early 18th century aqueduct carried – and still does – water to Tryall from a natural source at a dam on the Flint River high in the south hills.
 The aqueduct also sends down water to turn the massive waterwheel.
 For those who relish soft adventure and search for new experiences, we offer a guided tour walking the aqueduct to the source.
 This is a moderate to strenuous walk but the rewards are well worth it.
 As you ascend, you pass through dense bamboo forests that creak and moan like the timbers on an ocean-going frigate; these open into verdant valleys and forest punctuated by freshwater pools that cool and refresh.
 For ornithologists, this is a walk that affords the opportunity to spot and listen to many of the birds to be found at Tryall.